 The Salvation Army began its work in Canada in 1882, just fifteen years after Confederation, and quickly became a vital part of the spiritual and social service life of the country.

-From the beginning, the Army in Canada adopted founder William Booth's philosophy that there is little point preaching 'salvation' to hungry people.
-And so the concept of 'soup and salvation' took hold, later to be developed into the comprehensive social service programs The Salvation Army operates today, many of them in partnership with government.
+From the beginning, the Army in Canada adopted founder William Booth's philosophy that there is little point preaching salvation to hungry people without addressing their physical needs.
+And so the concept of "soup, soap and salvation" took hold, later to be developed into the comprehensive social service programs The Salvation Army operates today, many of them in partnership with government.

 In 1914 the Army shared in the national tragedy of the sinking of The Empress of Ireland in the St. Lawrence.
 On board were more than 120 Salvationists, bound for an international congress in London.
 Most them, including the national commander and members of the Canadian Staff Band, were drowned.
 The Staff Band was not re-formed until 1969.

 Canada's involvement in the First World War of 1914-1918 saw the appointment of the first Salvation Officer as a chaplain in the Canadian armed forces, and the donation of five motor ambulances to forces serving overseas.
 At the end of the war, military hostels were opened in Winnipeg, London, Kingston, Toronto, and other cities, for returning soldiers.

 All of this demonstrates the unique ability of The Salvation Army to respond to urgent needs, the Halifax explosion and Winnipeg flood being examples.
 It also reflects the ingenuity, efficient use of resources and a genius for improvisation, which the organization's quasi-military structure fostered.
 It showed government that in most things the Army could get the job done with greater efficiency and at less cost than almost any other agency, and at the same time it forged a bond of trust between the people of Canada and the "Sally Ann."
 A trust that continues to this day.